Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Zombienet_slides.md

 ## Meet the Test-runner

-Zombienet’s built-in <span class="colored">test-runner</span> allows users to use a simple <span class="colored-green">D.S.L.</span> to easily and intuitively write tests. with a set of natural language expressions to make assertions.
+Zombienet’s built-in <span class="colored">test-runner</span> allows users to use a simple <span class="colored-green">D.S.L.</span> to easily and intuitively write tests with a set of natural language expressions to make assertions.

 ---v

 ### Built-in assertions

 <br/>

 - <span class="colored">Prometheus</span>: Query the exposed metrics/histograms and assert on their values.